mturk/cygwpexec/README.md

 Use `-root` command line option or `POSIX_ROOT` environment variable to setup the install location of the current posix subsystem.

-If you instealled your Cygwin inside `C:\cygwin64` then you will use that for you root or `POSIX_ROOT`
+If you installed your Cygwin inside `C:\cygwin64` then you will use that for you root or `POSIX_ROOT`
 ```
     $ export POSIX_ROOT=C:/cygwin64